 He continued his musical education at Cornell University, where he minored in music while completing a B.A. in chemistry.
 His performance resume broadly diversified while he served as principal oboist for the Cornell University Symphony Orchestra, participated in various chamber ensembles, and played in pit orchestras for staged productions of music theater, opera, and oratorio.

 David’s passion for opera was ignited in 1989 by two key performances, both based on historical events.
-Hearing Maria Callas in her famous portrayal of Donizetti’s Anna Bolena at La Scala catalyzed a life-long fascination with the three geniuses of Italian bel canto: Bellini, Donizetti, and Rossini.
+Hearing a recording of Maria Callas in her famous portrayal of Donizetti’s Anna Bolena at La Scala catalyzed a life-long fascination with the three geniuses of Italian bel canto: Bellini, Donizetti, and Rossini.
 Then, hearing a radio broadcast of John Adams’ Nixon in China piqued an interest in the development and history of the operatic art form itself.

 David enjoys sharing his passion for science as much as he does his love of opera.
 He is the creator and director of the LEEDAR program: an innovative curriculum for mentoring high school students and encouraging them to pursue advanced education and careers in science.